swethaaj/truck-hub-datastructure/README.md

 	# Package: src.main.java

--	Starting point to the SpringBoot App is through @SpringBootApplication(TruckHubSpringBootApp.java)
+-	Starting point to the SpringBoot App is through @SpringBootApplication(TruckHubSpringBootApp.java).This java file has a main method which will be called as starting 	         point.

 -	SpringBatchConfig.java is a configuration file used for Bean creation for the Batch process.
 	It  Creates the JOB, FileItemReader , and the LineMapper Beans required for the Spring Batch Process.
+These beans are later used by JobLauncher in the controller file to 	launch the Batch Process Job.

 -	DbWriter.java is used to write to the H2 Db and the Processor.java is used to process any data chnages needed